stewk033/prof-readme-generator/README.md

 ## Tests

  If you're interested in using this application, be sure to test it in your own console.
-Don't forget to install the npm package using run npm install.
+Don't forget to install the npm package using npm install.

 ## Questions